-All Education courses, except Education 1, are largely professional in their content, and registration in all but Education 1 is restricted to candidates for the Diploma in Education.
-For the requirements for a Diploma in Education and for a Superior First Class License to teach see p.
-30.
+All Education courses, except Education 1, are largely professional in content, and registration in all but Education 1 is restricted to candidates for the Diploma in Education.
+For the requirements for a Diploma in Education and for a Superior First Class License to teach see page 36.

-1. Educational Psychology and Principles of Education.
-M., W. and F. at 11 a. m.

-Open only to Seniors in Arts and Science and Education students.

-This course is the basis of all work in Education, and will make other courses in Education more intelligible if it precedes them.
+1. General Principles of Education.-M. W. and F. at 11 a.m.
+Open only to Seniors in Arts and Science and Education Students.
+This course is the basis of all work in Education and will make other courses in Education more intelligible if it precedes them.